microsoft/vscode-extension-samples/helloworld-minimal-sample/README.md

-# Hello Code Minimal Sample
+# Hello World Minimal Sample

-This is a minimal version of the [Hello Code Sample](../hellocode-sample).
+This is a minimal version of the [Hello World Sample](../helloworld-sample).

 It does not use TypeScript and only includes the `vscode` devDependency needed for extension development.